 North Dakota Counseling Career and Salary Information

-Of the estimated 1,650 licensed counselors working in North Dakota, the two largest fields are substance abuse, behavioral disorder, and mental health counseling with 760 counselors and educational, guidance, school, and vocational with 690 counselors.2,4 Among all states, North Dakota has the second-highest concentration of jobs in the category of “all other counselors,” and the city of Bismarck has the third-highest concentration in the same category among all US cities.6 The highest average annual income in counseling fields in North Dakota is $55,220 in substance abuse, behavioral disorder, and mental health counseling.2
+According to the Bureau of Labors Statistics (BLS), of the estimated 1,470 licensed counselors working in North Dakota, the two largest fields are educational, guidance, and career counseling and advising with 630 positions, and substance abuse, behavioral disorder, and mental health counseling with 520 counselors.1,3 Among all states, North Dakota has the second-highest average annual salary in the category of “all other” counselors, and the city of Bismarck is the fifth-highest paying metropolitan area in the same category among all US cities.5 “All other” counseling jobs also earn the highest average annual income of the five major counseling fields in North Dakota at $67,150.5

 Counseling Associations in North Dakota